 Dieffenbachia, or dumb cane, prefers to grow in slightly acidic soil and likes coffee grounds.
 Coffee grounds also provide a good source of nitrogen while improving the soil’s pH balance.
 Excessive use of coffee grounds could harm Dieffenbachia.
 Let’s find out more.

-However, it would be best if you did not rely on coffee grounds as a fertilizer for dumb canes.
+However, it would be best to not rely on coffee grounds as a fertilizer for dumb canes.
 This is because if the soil has a high amount of nitrogen, the extra dose from coffee grounds could impede the growth of dumb cane.

 With this disclaimer out of the way, coffee grounds can have undeniable benefits for acid-loving plants.
 It would be best if you used them in moderate amounts.